 As a charter school, Woods is self-governed.
 This autonomy gives Woods opportunity for creativity and flexibility in our curriculum; and in turn, we offer tremendous options for our students.
 Woods' success is evident in the vibrant learning environments and lively engagement you see within our classrooms.
-Additionally, while we are hesitant to define ourselves by outside measurements, we are recognized by them– one recognition being US News & World Report’s ranking Woods 3rd best public high school in our state and 100th best in the nation (top 0.5% in the country).
+Additionally, while we are hesitant to define ourselves by outside measurements, we are recognized by them– one recognition being US News & World Report’s ranking Woods in the top 1% of public high schools in the nation.

 Woods independence is what allows us to be the school we are, but it also comes with a price.